Fightstick or Fightpad? It’s a question I struggled with many years ago when I wanted to switch from an Xbox 360 controller to play Street Fighter IV.

 There are many reasons.
-One maybe nostalgia.
-If you grew up playing a fighting game in the arcade then this is perhaps the closest way to replicating the feel of an arcade cabinet.
+One may be nostalgia.
+If you grew up playing a fighting game in the arcade, this is perhaps the closest way to replicating the feel of an arcade cabinet.

 Another reason is execution.
 A decent fightstick, with quality parts, will have mechanical Sanwa buttons that provide a great deal of accuracy and precision when pressed, compared to a Fightpad.

-Finally, most fightsticks can also be modded with different joysticks/levers, buttons and artwork.
-These modifications are often fairly simple to do.
+Finally, most fightsticks can also be modded with different joysticks/levers, buttons, and artwork.
+Again, these modifications are often fairly simple to do.

 Pros and cons of a fightstick

 - A fightstick provides good execution for a range of motions